anjali-g0505/Personalized-Movie-Recommendation-Engine-using-KNN-and-RBM/README.md

 Prepare Data: Ensure the ml-latest-small dataset is in the correct directory (e.g., ../ml-latest-small/ relative to your script, as specified in MovieLens.py).
 Also, ensure LLVisualFeatures13K_Log.csv is accessible for Mise-en-scene features.

 Execute the main script:
 python hybridtest.py
-Dependencies
+# Dependencies
 Surprise: A Python scikit for building and analyzing recommender systems.
-NumPy: Fundamental package for numerical computing with Python.
+NumPy, Pandas, Scikit: Fundamental package for numerical computing with Python.
 TensorFlow: Used for the RBM implementation.